How can we design a user-friendly tool for special collections?

 The Free Library's Rare Book Department oversees and connects the public to the library's vast collection of historic objects and artifacts.

-When requesting a minor text update, they also expressed that they were not using a section of our site intended to provide the public with information about collections and related services.
-We asked why and their team shared their belief that visitors were not finding information and that the information on the pages was inaccurate.
+The department casually expressed that they were not using a section of our site intended to provide the public with information about collections and related services.
+When asked why, their team shared their belief that visitors were not finding information and that the information on the pages.

 My Role